Hyperparathyroid UK (HPT UK)

 Since 2021, we have seen increased numbers of teenagers as young as thirteen, diagnosed with PHPT with no genetic cause.
 They all had low vitamin D. We want to increase awareness of this.
 Please read our Case Stories.

-Many people have had PHPT for several years before it becomes evident from symptoms or incidental blood results.
+Many people had PHPT for years before it became evident from symptoms or incidental blood results.
 Age should never be a barrier to surgery, which is safe and curative in over 95% of cases for all ages.
 Please take a look at our Common Q&A's to read member feedback regarding age, negative scans, kidney stones, and broken bones/fractures.
 If you have been denied surgery based on age, please let us know.

 If you suspect PHPT, what do you need from your doctor?
-The following blood tests from the same blood draw:

-PHPT - The full picture
+PHPT - The FULL Picture

 Ca